-Introducing you to source documents, the rules of double entry, subsidiary journals, the general ledger, bookkeeping for the different inventory systems and bank and creditors reconciliations.
+This subject introduces you to source documents, the rules of double entry, subsidiary journals, the general ledger, bookkeeping for the different inventory systems, and bank and creditors reconciliations.

 ICB Entrepreneurship 1

-Learn valuable skills and techniques on how to start up a new business, manage working capital and how to financially plan and control.
-This module will introduce you to the different types of tax; income tax, value added tax, employee tax and provisional tax.
-You will also learn how to calculate the tax payable by businesses as well as how to interpret financial statements and record business financial transaction.
+Learn valuable skills and techniques relating to starting up a new business, managing working capital, and financial planning and control.
+This module will introduce you to the different types of tax: income tax, value added tax, employee tax and provisional tax.
+You will also learn how to calculate the tax payable by businesses, as well as how to interpret financial statements and record business financial transactions.